vincecampanale/blog/_posts/2017-01-03-symmetric-difference-of-multiple-arrays-part1.markdown

 1) Store all the arguments (which will be arrays) to the function in an array so we can use `.reduce()`.

 2) Write a function that finds the symmetric difference between two arrays.
-We will call this function recursively using `.reduce()` to get the symmetric difference of all the arrays.
+We will use this function as the callback function for `.reduce()` to get the symmetric difference of all the arrays.

 3) Write a function that removes duplicates from an array.

 4) Sort and remove duplicates from the result of the symmetric difference function.

+5) Put it all together and test.

 Now that you have an idea of how this solution works, it might be a good time to give this problem another shot on your own.
 Continue to Part 2 to see steps 1 and 2 implemented.